Man calls police demanding they return his stolen pot

-SHARONVILLE, Ohio — A man confused about Ohio drug laws has called a police department demanding that officers return the small amount of marijuana they “stole” from him.
+SHARONVILLE, Ohio (AP) — A man confused about Ohio drug laws has called a police department demanding that officers return the small amount of marijuana they “stole” from him.

 WXIX-TV reports the man told a Sharonville police dispatcher in an expletive-laced call Tuesday that it’s legal to possess 100 grams (3.5 ounces) of marijuana, and the amount officers seized was just 4 grams (0.14 ounces).